 9. Venture out in bad weather.
 Rain, fog and snow will create more interesting environments for your street photography.

 10. Try converting your images to black and white to see if they have more impact.
 Removing color can help focus the viewer’s attention on the most important parts of the scene.
+Black and white street photography can be incredibly powerful.

 Quick Tips Cheat Sheet